greghor/tprojection/README.md

 ![Code cov](https://img.shields.io/codecov/c/github/greghor/tprojection)

-* Free software: MIT license
+Tprojection stands for target projection.
+This library allows you to visually inspect the relation between a dependent variable (the target) and a predictor in a meaningful way.
+This library is particularly convenient when it is difficult to compute a traditionnal correlation coefficient, for instance when either the target or the predictor is categorical.

-This library allows you to investigate the relation between a dependent variable and a predictor, irrepectively of their types (continuous vs categorical).
-This library is particularly useful when both the dependent variable and the predictor are categorical.
+And by the way, Tprojection stands for target projection.

 ## Installation